FieldBoss/metascapes/README.md

 What Is a Composite NFT
 -------------------------
 _**MetaScapes**_ uses geo-located composite NFTs to visually represent three dimensional shapes (pods) in the metaverse.
 Being geo-located simply means that each NFT has location geometry associated with it.
 A composite NFT can be thought of as a parent token having mulitple related child tokens.
-The metadata that describes each child token is stored as metadata  in the parent token.
+The metadata that describes each child token is stored in the parent token.
 With this model, the parent token can represent the group of tokens as a whole (3 pod) and have control over any updates or transactions occurring on the XRP Ledger.
-The composite NFTs are analogous to an NFT ecosystem or community.
+To assure interoperability between metaverse environments, accepted metadata standards are adhered to.
+Composite NFTs are analogous to an NFT ecosystem or community.

 Getting Started
 ---------------